UCT celebrates and honours retirees

 Damon’s work with students has been particularly memorable.
 “I think what I'm going to miss most is the students,” he said.
 “They keep you young and keep you on your toes.”
 As he enters retirement, Damon anticipates spending more time with his family.
 “My wife has been the house executive for years,” he chuckled, sharing that she has already planned out his retirement days, down to frequent trips to the shops and picking up grandchildren.

-Shaheema Luckan, who spent her remarkable 47-year tenure in the WH Brown Music Library, described her experience as “an absolute honour”.
+Shaheema Luckan, who spent her remarkable 47-year tenure in the WH Bell Music Library, described her experience as “an absolute honour”.
 Her long career at UCT enabled her to support countless students and colleagues in their academic pursuits.
 After years of dedicated work, she is ready to embrace a slower pace.

 Her plans include cultivating her garden, a passion she has had to put on hold until now.
 “I look forward to seeing things flourish, much like the students I have been helping and nurturing over the years,” she said.
 “Gardening is very much the same as the work that I did - helping students grow.”